NeelHaval/nand2tetris/README.md

 The repository for this project has been layed out such that the individual projects are all within the `projects` folder.
 Here you will find all of the project resources.

-There is also an acknowledgements file listing any relevant sources used to complete the project.
+An acknowledgements file listing any relevant sources used to complete the project.

-There are also several other markdown files within the `Fundementals folder` which greatly aid in the understanding of the concepts used in this project.
+In addition to this, several other markdown files within the `Fundementals folder` which greatly aid in the understanding of the concepts used in this project.